-Figure A2: Forest loss patch size distribution in the RSPO Certified plantations of a) Indonesia, b) Malaysia, and c) Papua New Guinea.
-Patch sizes were assessed at the plantation level and summarized annually based on the proportion of total forest loss in each size class during 2002-2014.
+Figure A2: Forest loss patch size distribution in the RSPO Certified plantations of a) Indonesia, b) Malaysia, and c) Papua New

+5 Guinea.
+Patch sizes were assessed at the plantation level and summarized yearly to report between 2001-2014.

 Figure A3: Monthly density of MODIS active fire detections (Terra and Aqua, combined) for certified plantations, non-certified plantations, and a 5-km buffer region surrounding plantations in Indonesia during El Niño years.
-A climatology of average monthly fire detections from all years (2001-2015) is shown in grey.
+A climatology of average monthly fire detections from all years (2002-2015, grey) is shown for comparison.

-Figure A4: Landsat 8 active fire detections captured active fire fronts (B) and residual smouldering fires (C) in peatland areas of southern Sumatra on Sep.
+Figure A4: Landsat 8 active fire detections captured active fire fronts (B) and residual smoldering fires (C) in peatland areas of southern Sumatra on Sep.
 30, 2015.
-White circles in panel C indicate smouldering for a subset of the image in panel B (dashed red outline).
+White circles in panel C indicate smoldering for a subset of the image in panel B (dashed red outline).
 The regular grid of peatland drainage canals is visible in all panels.